Updated: January 4th, 2009

 • SageTV – not free.
 Worse than the 2 above.
 Absolutely no reason to pay for something this bad when free alternatives are available.

-• Boxee – free, no Windows version yet but supposedly this is the best one of them all, at least looking at all the recommendation on the web.
-As soon as I get around to putting Linux onto this box, I’ll try boxee.
+• Boxee – free, there is an alpha Windows version but it’s quite buggy.
+Boxee is probably the best one of them all, at least looking at all the recommendation on the web but the software isn’t very stable yet.
+It’s very socially oriented, which I like a lot.
+They’re active on twitter.

 • Anything else major I’m missing?

-So, as of this time, Total Commander and MPC are still my preferred method of watching videos.
+So, as of this time, Total Commander, Media Player Classic, and the ffdshow are still my preferred method of watching videos.
 I don’t feel that any of the programs I’ve tried are ready for prime time yet.

 IMG_4007